-And so he was, motionless in the dark room, resembling imperially one-third microsecond from-to original refraction plus ten centiseconds hence retinal annihilation, in the virtuality of the not-yet flickering monitored projection, representing a colossal marble representation of Argus Panoptes, a watchman in the ossuary of the columbarium within a canvased catacomb standing watch over the dead going to die, the real approaching desertion.
-By him this procession proceeded.
-Darkness set upon the beings gathered there by being.
-What radiance remained enframed him in the vertigo of its drawing withdrawal.
-Dark light shimmered.
+And so he was.
+Leaning motionless upon the table in the dark room, resembling imperially one-third microsecond from-to original refraction plus ten centiseconds hence retinal annihilation, in the virtuality of the not-yet flickering monitored projection, he represented a colossal marble representation of Argus Panoptes, the watchman in the ossuary of the columbarium within a canvased catacomb standing watch over the dead going to die.
+The real approached its own desertion.
+By him all this procession proceeded.
+The darkness set upon the beings gathered.
+Its dark light shimmered, the radiance enframing him in the perpetual vertigo of its drawing withdrawal.
 Perhaps it was the windswept curtain.
 Perhaps a fictitious force — not gravity though its fiction constitutes the solar midnight of man, at once zenith and nadir — emerged from the inertia of a real noctilucent cloud eclipsing the real waxing crescent as the terrestrial frame rate held fast with-at his latitude with-at three hundred fifty-two and nine twenty-fifths meters per second.

-And so he was, drowning in quicksand, unaware of the scientific (escape) procedure: wriggling legs in a slow and progressive manner, for pulling one foot with-at one centimeter per second required ten thousand newtons.
-So he sat.
+And so he was, drowning in this quicksand, unaware of the scientific (escape) procedure, wriggling legs in a slow and progressive manner, for pulling one foot with-at one centimeter per second required ten thousand newtons, until he sat.
 No longer in its own standing, his posture comported with the resistance.
-He projected to the table the digital projection, withdrawing it at the last possible instant.
-He mumbled silently: that which is in locomotion must arrive at the half-way stage before it arrives at the goal.
+He projected to the table the digital projection, withdrawing at the last possible instant.
+He mumbled himself his Zeno, to himself silently: that which is in locomotion must arrive at the half-way stage before it arrives at the goal.

 And so he was, noticing he was not noticing, not not-seriating himself into notices, into frames, into unread signs.
 Bile rushed from the duodenum into the esophagus.
 He tasted burning wire.
 Adenylyl cyclase catalyzed the conversion of ATP into cyclic AMP.
 Ion channels opened.
 Calcium and sodium rushed forth.
 Olfactory receptors depolarized, action potentials rippled, amygdalic voltages spiked.
 The sky opened.
 It was the most sublime panegyric ever heard, the last sound he would ever hear.
-And then he remembered: there is no beginning in the beginning, no ending of the end always already passing the past.
+And then he remembered.
+There is no beginning in the beginning, no ending of the end always already passing the past.
 So the table is but a table and memorial accumulation quicksand.
-He flipped the switch, the motor hummed, the lambent light came to pass.
+He flipped the switch.
+The motor hummed.
+Its lambent light came to pass.